Lovely-Development-Team/MottoBotto/README.md

 This trigger phrase **must be sent as a direct message to MottoBotto**.
 If followed by an emoji (such as `!emoji 🚀`, it will set the user's emoji in the leaderboard to the specified emoji.
 If no emoji is specified, it will clear the emoji from the leaderboard for that user.
 It will only work for standard emoji, and not server-specific custom emoji.

-MottoBotto will respond to the message with one of two reactions (the emoji for which can be changed in configuration):
+MottoBotto will respond to the message with one of two reactions (the emoji for which can be changed in configuration).
+The defaults are as follows:

 * ✅ The user's emoji was successfully updated.
 * ⚠️ The emoji specified is not valid.